pymor/pymor/docs/source/tutorial_optimization.rst

 Adaptively enriching along the path
 -----------------------------------

-This makes us think about another idea where we only enrich if it is necessary.
+This gives rise to another idea where we only enrich if it is necessary.
 For example it could be the case that the model is already good at the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
-In the next example we will implement this adaptive way of enriching and set a tolerance which is equal to the one that we had in the as error tolerance in the greedy algorithm.
+In the next example we will implement this adaptive way of enriching and set a tolerance which is equal to the one that we had as error tolerance in the greedy algorithm.

 .. jupyter-execute::